fbpx

 Retaining Over 100 Years of Character Defining Features

 When constructed in 1899, GNP was the largest paper mill in the world and spurred the rapid development of Millinocket.
-The GNP Administration Building, which was built in 1912, and the 1961 Engineering & Research/Pilot Plant both continue to retain a high level of original integrity and exemplify GNP’s economic heft and importance throughout the 20th century.
+The GNP Administration Building, which was built in 1912, and the 1961 Engineering & Research Building both continue to retain a high level of original integrity and exemplify GNP’s economic heft and importance throughout the 20th century.
 To utilize historic tax credits in the future, remediation of the buildings will need to retain as many character defining features as possible.

-Recommendations for Maintaining Historic Integrity
+Maintaining Historic Integrity

 Project Results